syncfusion-content/ej2-dropdown-docs/ej2-javascript/combo-box/virtual-scroll.md

 ## Limitation of virtualization

 * Virtualization is not supported in the grouping feature.
-* Virtualization does not work when the popup is closed, and a keyboard action is performed.
 * Virtual scrolling in a ComboBox control may not perform optimally when users attempt to interact with the component using the down and up arrow keys while the dropdown popup is closed.